Allenuzoma/WEB-SOLUTION-WITH-WORDPRESS/README.md

-You have learned how to configure Linux storage susbystem and have also deployed a full-scale Web Solution using WordPress CMS and MySQL RDBMS!
+    Now we have been able to configure Linux storage susbystem and have also deployed a full-scale Web Solution using WordPress CMS and MySQL RDBMS!